Cuprate/cuprate/books/protocol/src/consensus_rules/blocks.md

-The block's timestamp must not be more than the current UNIX time + 2 hours[^timestamp-upper-limit] and the timestamp must not be less than the median timestamp over the last 60 blocks[^timestamp-lower-limit], if there are less than 60 blocks in the chain then the timestamp is always valid.
+The block's timestamp must not be more than the current UNIX time + 2 hours[^timestamp-upper-limit] and the timestamp must not be less than the median timestamp over the last 60 blocks[^timestamp-lower-limit], if there are less than 60 blocks in the chain then this lower limit is ignored.

 ---